 Trust the Professionals

 While encouraging your friend to seek treatment for his or her addiction issues may be difficult, the good news is that neither of you are alone in this process.
 We at High Focus Centers are here to help every step of the way.
 We can offer counseling, education and support which will give your friend insight and awareness into why he or she is abusing drugs or alcohol.
-And of course, there’s our outpatient detox programs that can help safely and comfortably place your friend on the road to recovery.
-To learn more about the many services we offer, give us a call at 800-877-3628 today.
+And of course, there’s our outpatient rehab programs that can help safely and comfortably place your friend on the road to recovery.
+To learn more, contact us today.